 This Division has three main areas of research:

-Dr Evans is interested in (1) how the brain detects changes in blood glucose and how this glucose-sensing interacts with peripheral metabolism, (2) how defences against hypoglycaemia may become abnormal in diabetes, (3) the effects hypoglycaemia on brain, and (4) improving the ability of patients with type 1 diabetes to manage their own diabetes through structured education and judicious use of new and innovative technology for monitoring and managing diabetes, including in collaboration with Dr Roman Hovorka and colleagues, the closed loop insulin pump systems (the “artificial pancreas”).
+Dr Evans is interested in (1) how the brain detects changes in blood glucose and how this glucose-sensing interacts with peripheral metabolism, (2) how defences against hypoglycaemia may become abnormal in diabetes, (3) the effects of hypoglycaemia on the brain, and (4) improving the ability of patients with type 1 diabetes to manage their own diabetes through structured education and judicious use of new and innovative technology for monitoring and managing diabetes, including in collaboration with Dr Roman Hovorka and colleagues, the closed loop insulin pump systems (the “artificial pancreas”).

 Pages: 1 2